 The health and safety of everyone involved in FPCC programs, communities, and especially Elders, is of the utmost importance to us.
 We are taking action to maintain safe operations while supporting our communities and participants.
+While many have been vaccinated, COVID-19 still poses a risk to our communities, staff and those most vulnerable to the serious effects of this illness.

-While actions to provide vaccines are currently underway there is no cure or treatment for COVID-19.
-We want to be very careful that our programs do not put anyone at risk and ensure that they follow the current orders of the Provincial Health Officer.
-FPCC supports each First Nation's self-determined right to protect their community and we respect any additional guidelines set by Chief and Council or local governments to help keep their communities safe.
+We want to be very careful that our programs do not put anyone at risk and ensure that they follow any current Provincial health orders (PHO) guidelines.

+Although funding for FPCC programs does not require proof of vaccination, FPCC supports each First Nation's self-determined right to protect their community and we respect any additional guidelines set by Chief and Council or local governments to help keep their communities safe.

-Following these guidelines will help us take care of one another and keep each other safe.
+Tcwemstwallhkálap ("you folks take care of one another" in Ucwalmícwts) Following these guidelines will help us take care of one another and keep each other safe.